plamarque/sphinx-poc/docs/TaskManagement/Manage-label.rst

 |image12|

-Click Delete to finish deleting this label and its sub-labels or Cancel to skip this.
+2. Click Delete button to finish deleting this label and its sub-labels or Cancel to skip this.

 .. |image0| image:: images/taskmanagement/add_label.png
 .. |image1| image:: images/taskmanagement/add_sub_label.png